-This Diploma Course, under the Department of Music, is offered in two streams viz., Carnatic and Hindustani systems in following disciplines Vocal, Veena, Mridangam, Sitar, Mridangam and Tabla.
+This Diploma Course, under the Department of Music, is offered in two streams viz., Carnatic and Hindustani systems in the following disciplines: Carnatic Vocal, Veena, Mridangam, Hindustani Vocal, Sitar and Tabla.

-- ✓ Passed X Std. of study from a recognized board (CBSE or equivalent) - ✓ Foundation Course (or equivalent) in Music from a recognized College / Institution - ✓ Age: Above 16 years and below 20 years as of 31st May in the year of admission
+- Passed X Std. of study from a recognized board (CBSE or equivalent) - Foundation Course (or equivalent) in Music from a recognized College / Institution - Age: Above 16 years and below 20 years as of 31st May in the year of admission